Kristina Douglass

 Biography

 Kristina Douglass is an archaeologist, whose current work investigates human-environment interaction in Madagascar.
 She integrates archaeological, paleoecological, ethnohistorical, ethnographic, and biological data to understand the dynamic relationship between communities and their environment over time.
-In particular, she focuses on culture change and continuity, subsistence strategies and mobility in contexts of resource scarcity, plant and animal extinctions, and unpredictable climatic conditions.
+In particular, she focuses on culture change and continuity, subsistence strategies, and mobility in contexts of resource scarcity, plant and animal extinctions, and unpredictable climatic conditions.
 For the last seven years, she has directed the Morombe Archaeological Project (MAP) in southwest Madagascar.
 The project combines regional survey and excavations with gathering oral histories in the Velondriake Marine Protected Area, a locally managed marine protected area, and the nearby Mikea National Park.
 Through collaborations with conservationists, biologists, geneticists, and other anthropologists, the MAP has begun to reconstruct the historical ecology of Velondriake and Mikea, offering a long-term view of changing human-environment dynamics, migration, settlement, and faunal extinctions.
 Douglass’ work aims to bridge divides between anthropology, conservation, and development, while critically addressing the role of archaeological narratives of human environmental impact in conservation and policy discourse.
 Her work contributes to current debates over conservation, extinction, and sustainability in one of the world’s biodiversity hotspots, with the view that archaeological data can help refine approaches to modern-day conservation issues and build more holistic understandings of human-environment dynamics.

 Image of Kristina Douglass